 Patients having BCVA of >6/12 in our study were 184 (88.88%).
 This was similar to Gogate study of 86.7% but better than Gurung et al. study of 72%.
-In our study, a higher BCVA may have been due to the lower postoperative astigmatism.
+In our study, a higher BCVA may have been due to the lower postoperative astigmatism24.

-According to WHO guidelines 85% of cataract surgeries should get GOOD visual outcome.
+According to WHO guidelines 85% of cataract surgeries should attain GOOD visual outcome (presenting visual acuity PVA: 6/18 or better).
 Our study shows 83% similar results.
-The WHO recommends that poor visual outcomes should not be more than 5%.
-In this study it is worse than WHO criteria but still better than other studies.
-Another finding in current study is that among 7% of the patients having poor visual results, women had higher proportion than men (23 vs12- female, male ratio) and another 8% having irregular pupil, female/male ratio was (28 vs 12) is in line with the observation of the Pakistan National Blindness and

-Visual Impairment Survey.
-This explains the fear of operation or its poor results were present among women than men.This gender difference needs to be more elaborated in future.
+The WHO recommends that poor visual outcomes should not be more than 5% after cataract surgery.
+In this study it is worse than WHO guidelines but still better than other studies.25 Another finding in current study is that among 7% of the patients having poor visual results, women had higher proportion than men (23 vs12female, male ratio) and another 8% having irregular pupil,female/male ratio was (28vs12) is consistent with the findings of the Pakistan National Blindness and Visual Impairment Survey.26 This explains the "fears" of operation or its poor outcomes were present among women than men.27This gender difference needs to be more elaborated in future.